 Fr.
 Thomas will celebrate a memorial mass for Nellie at St. Peter’s Catholic Church in Pacifica, 700 Oddstad Blvd on Friday, October 25th, at 11:00 am.
 Family and friends are welcome to join us in our celebration of Nellie’s life.
 A reception following at the Sharp Park Golf Course where we can share our stories and memories of Nellie in our lives.

 In lieu of flowers the family ask donations be made to the Hearts of Kenya (an orphanage that Fr.
 Thomas started in Kenya) and/or the Patrick Savage Memorial Scholarship fund that provides scholarships to high school students.
 Checks can be mailed to 3572 Sandybrook Ln, Napa Ca. 94558 (Designating which fund you choose.)

-To send flowers to Manuela's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Manuela "Nellie" Pagan, please visit our floral store.